-Panacur (Fenbendazole)Tapeworm (Taenia taeniaeformis species), roundworm, hookworm, whipworm, lungworm and giardia.
-Does not treat Dipylidium caninum tapeworm.Can be used on pregnant and lactating cats and kittens over 2 weeks.
+Treats: Tapeworm (Taenia taeniaeformis species), roundworm, hookworm, whipworm, lungworm, and giardia.
+Does not treat Dipylidium caninum tapeworm.

 Yes and no. You cannot catch tapeworm directly from your cat, but if your cat has fleas it is possible to catch tapeworm by accidentally swallowing a flea carrying the tapeworm cysticercoid.
 Humans are most likely to become infected with tapeworms from eating undercooked meat.

 Pinworms are the most common parasitic worm to infect humans and transmission occurs from human/human and via objects such as bedding, cats do not spread these worms.

 Stringent flea control is essential in preventing tapeworm in cats, if you treat your cat for tapeworm but don’t address the problem of fleas, your cat will become re-infected with tapeworm quickly.
 Remember that most of the flea life cycle is spent in the environment and not on the cat, you must treat the house and outdoors for fleas at the same time as you treat your cat.

 Prevent hunting in cats by keeping them indoors or in a cat enclosure.

 Treat cats regularly for fleas and worms, below is the schedule for worming kittens and cats:

 - Every 2 weeks from 2 weeks of age until the kitten is 12 weeks old.